 15:00 - After another tea break, I’ll watch a TED talk, and continue the project work.
 I am not a fan of Skype, I’d much rather meet someone for a coffee and catch up face to face.

 17:00 - I usually spend the last hour of an office day on my own network – the Trainers Network Northamptonshire (TNN).
 I started the group in 2010, and we meet 4 times a year.
 Finding venues, trainers to run sessions, and maintaining the website, blogs, social media and Mailchimp newsletters to members takes an enormous amount of my time.

-Our next event is member hosted, at Volkswagen in Milton Keynes, and our host, Serena Dolby, said ‘How do you do this all the time?
+One of our TNN events was hosted at Volkswagen in Milton Keynes (which I wrote a blog about), and our host, Serena Dolby, said ‘How do you do this all the time?
 I’m exhausted!’.
 It’s lovely when people remember to thank me, as it’s rare a week goes by without meeting with a potential trainer, negotiating a venue, etc. The collaborations, opportunities to share with my peers who are passionate about learning, and personal and professional learning is worth every second.
 It’s a not for profit group, and we’ve been copied by a few network groups, which I always find flattering.
 I like connecting people, and I feel I’m a natural networker.
 I don’t like ‘forced’ networking – my belief is that be yourself, as we buy from people we like.

 The collaborations, opportunities to share with my peers who are passionate about learning is worth every second.